andlaz/hadoop-base/README.md

 #### Overview

 Installs Hadoop and it's dependencies.
 Can run a number of hadoop client commands outlined below.
-Serves as a baseline to all the other hadoop/cassandra related images under the `andlaz` repo -- `hadoop-cassandra`, `hadoop-hdfs-nn`, `hadoop-yarn-rm`
+Serves as a baseline to all the other hadoop/cassandra related images under the `andlaz` repo -- `hadoop-cassandra`, `hadoop-hdfs-namenode`, `hadoop-yarn-resourcemanager`

 #### Usage

 There is nothing in this image to help you configure or start any of the Hadoop deamons.
 Those you will find in
  - `andlaz/hadoop-cassandra` ( data node, node manager )
- - `andlaz/hadoop-hdfs-nn` ( name node )
+ - `andlaz/hadoop-hdfs-namenode` ( name node )
- - `andlaz/hadoop-yarn-rm` ( resource manager )
+ - `andlaz/hadoop-yarn-resourcemanager` ( resource manager )

 Nevertheless, you can ( and should ) use this image to run hdfs/yarn/mapred client commands.